 Artists are encouraged to submit a proposal for a final exhibition to display the work created during the residency period.
 The final exhibition will be held in the c.r.e.t.a. rome gallery in c.r.e.t.a. rome's studio in the historical center of Rome, just minutes from Piazza Venezia and the Capitoline museums on one side and the Pantheon on the other.

 Residency fee 2020 & additional info

-In addition to housing and the shared studio, we offer a number of additional perks such as help with travel arrangements and airport pick-ups, museum reservations etc.
+In addition to housing and the shared studio (private in the countryside), we offer a number of additional perks such as help with travel arrangements and airport pick-ups, museum reservations etc.

 On acceptance, we require a security deposit to hold your place.
 The deposit will be returned to you within 30 days of the end of the residency period.
 Material and/or firing costs as well as any charges for cleaning and/or damages will be deducted from the deposit.
 The deposit is non-refundable if you decide not to participate in the residency.